 Using Standalone in Production Environments

 As stated, Notch is not a media server replacement and as such, the onus is on the user to prepare a good environment for Notch Standalones to run in.
-Prepping machines for production environments is a skill set on it’s own and if you are unfamiliar with the process, we recommend that you talk to an experienced AV production company.
+Prepping machines for production environments is a skill set on its own and if you are unfamiliar with the process, we recommend that you talk to an experienced AV production company.

-There are number of common gotchas that users hit when setting up their machines for use with Standalones which we have listed below.
+There are a number of common gotchas that users hit when setting up their machines for use with Standalones which we have listed below.

 Set Local Security Policy for Unidentified Networks

 When you set up a static IP network which doesn’t have a gateway/router (for ArtNet for example), Windows will mark it as an Unidentified Network and not allow Firewall Rules to be applied, meaning no traffic can get in.
-You therefore need to configure Windows to mark Unidentified networks as Private to have the Private Firewall Rules applied.
+You, therefore, need to configure Windows to mark Unidentified networks as Private to have the Private Firewall Rules applied.

 To do this: